Anil9080/PestoTech/README.md

 Go to the order history.
 Select an order and attempt to cancel it.
 Verify that the order status is updated, and cancellation is reflected.

+# Edge and Boundary Test Cases:
+__1. User Registration:__
+Edge Test Case 1: Maximum Character Limit for Username

+Attempt to register a user with a username that reaches the maximum character limit (e.g., 50 characters).
+Verify that the registration is successful.
+Boundary Test Case 2: Minimum and Maximum Character Limit for Password

+Attempt to register a user with a password that is one character long.
+Verify that the system rejects the registration.
+Attempt to register a user with a password that reaches the maximum character limit (e.g., 20 characters).
+Verify that the registration is successful.

+__2. Product Search:__
+Edge Test Case 3: Search for Product with Minimum and Maximum Character Limit

+Search for a product with a name that has the minimum character limit.
+Verify that the search results are accurate.
+Search for a product with a name that reaches the maximum character limit (e.g., 100 characters).
+Verify that the search results are accurate.
+__3. Adding Items to the Cart:__
+ Add Maximum Quantity of Items to Cart

+Add the maximum allowed quantity of a single item to the cart.
+Verify that the item is successfully added.
+__4. Checkout Process:__
+Boundary Test Case 5: Enter Minimum and Maximum Length Shipping Address

+During the checkout process, enter a shipping address with the minimum character limit.
+Verify that the system accepts the address.
+Enter a shipping address that reaches the maximum character limit (e.g., 150 characters).
+Verify that the system accepts the address.
+Edge Test Case 6: Maximum Items in Cart During Checkout

+Add items to the cart until the maximum allowed limit is reached.
+Proceed to the checkout process.
+Verify that the system handles the maximum limit of items correctly.
+__5. Order Management:__
+Boundary Test Case 7: View Order History with Maximum Number of Orders

+Generate and complete the maximum number of orders allowed for a user account.
+Verify that the order history page displays all orders correctly.